acg-team/Selection-in-Genes-Course/tutorials/pipelines/README.md

 ## Data

-For this tutorial you will use a subset of the major histocompatibility complex class I (MHC-I) sequences from bird species that were studied in the publication by [O'Connor et al., 2018](https://www.nature.com/articles/s41559-018-0509-3).
+For this tutorial you will use a subset of the major histocompatibility complex class I (MHC-I) sequences from bird species that were studied in the publication by [O'Connor et al., 2018](https://github.com/acg-team/Selection-in-Genes-Course/raw/gh-pages/tutorials/pipelines/paper/OConnor%20et%20al%202018.pdf) ([supplement](https://github.com/acg-team/Selection-in-Genes-Course/raw/gh-pages/tutorials/pipelines/paper/OConnor%20et%20al%202018%20Supp%20Info.pdf)).

 The `phylip` MSA files are available in a zip archive on the left-hand panel under the heading **Data**.

+An example script written for Python3 for a MacOS machine is available under **Scripts**.
+The script was written for PhyML v3.3.20220408 and CodeML v4.10.0.

 ## Analysis